Epithelia are multiscale active liquid crystals

 Taken together, our experimental and numerical results demonstrate that epithelial monolayers behave as multiscale active liquid crystals, with $6-$fold hexatic order characterizing the spatial organization of the cells at small length scales, while nematic order dictates the large scale structure of the monolayer.
-The crossover length scale is, as intuitive, non-universal, but depends on the molecular repertoire and the material properties of the specific phenotype, as well as on the mechanical properties and the surface chemistry of the substrate.
+The crossover length scale $R_{\times}$ -- i.e. the scale at which the structure of multicellular clusters changes from hexagonal to chain-like -- is, as expected, non-universal, but depends on the molecular repertoire and the material properties of the specific phenotype, as well as on the mechanical properties and the surface chemistry of the substrate~\cite{Eckert2022}.
+Such a chain-like structure, in turn, could result from the propagation of anisotropic stresses between neighbouring cells, in a way that is not dissimilar to the appearance of ``force chains'' in granular materials~\cite{Majmudar2005}.
+The possibility of a similarity between these two phenomena, has been also invoked in relation with the initial phase of Drosophila gastrulation, where linear arrays of cells simultaneously undergo apical constriction in the ventral furrow region~\cite{Gao2016}.